lblod/frontend-say-editor-documentation/public/assets/pages/getting-started.md

         ├───components
         └───services

-We will mostly be working in the `addon` folder. `addon/components` will contain the UI components, `addon/services` will contain the services that receive and handle the events sent by the editor and lastly, `addon/utils` contains some utility functions that will come in handy when requesting data from wikipedia later in this tutorial.
+We will mostly be working in the `addon` folder. `addon/components` will contain the UI components, `addon/services` will contain the services that receive and handle the events sent by the editor and lastly, `addon/utils` contains some utility functions that will come in handy when requesting data from Wikipedia later in this tutorial.

 #### Enabling our Plugin

 Like the other plugins, we need to enable them even if they are installed.
 Let's do that for the two plugins we will be working on.

     // File: frontend-rdfa-editor-demo/app/config/editor-profiles.js

     export default {
       default: [
         "rdfa-editor-date-plugin",